mikeholczer/marp/deck.md

 ---

-This is some code that isn't very interesting [^1]
+This is some code that isn't very interesting
 ```csharp
 foreach(var item in collection)
 {
   Console.WriteLine(item.Name);
 }
 ```

-[^1]: well it might be depending on what you're interested in

 ---
 # This is the end